jmeade11/FEWD/tools.md

 The `*` following the `li` tells Emmet to wrap the lines individually from that point forward.

 ##### Creating a Stylesheet Link with link:css
 This is a quick way to create a link to an external stylesheet.
 Just type `link:css` and press the <kbd>Tab ↹</kbd> key.
-Be weary of getting to lazy and forgetting how this basic tag is structured. :wink:
+Be wary of getting to lazy and forgetting how this basic tag is structured. :wink:

 ##### Rename a Tag with <kbd>⇧</kbd> + <kbd>⌘</kbd> + K
 Swapping out one tag for another can be a pain, but with Emmet, you just put your cursor inside of the tag you want to change.
 Next, press <kbd>⇧</kbd> (shift) + <kbd>⌘</kbd> (command) + K and type the new tag name.
 As you type Emmet will update the start and end tags simultaneously.